Anna Ford: Career

-Ford worked as a teacher for four years, including teaching Provisional Irish Republican Army prisoners at the Her Majesty's Prison Maze in Northern Ireland for two years.
+Ford worked as a teacher for four years, including teaching Provisional Irish Republican Army prisoners at Her Majesty's Prison Maze in Northern Ireland for two years.
 She was later an Open University social studies tutor in Belfast for two years.
 Ford was thirty by the time that she joined Granada Television as a researcher in 1974.
 Initially, she was told she was too old to be a newsreader, but became a reporter and newsreader on Granada Reports.
 She joined the BBC in January 1977, but only after several months as security clearance from MI5 was required because she was then living with a former communist.
 This led to her BBC personnel file being marked with a "Christmas tree" symbol.
 Ford subsequently worked on Man Alive and Tomorrow's World.

-In February 1978, Ford moved to ITN, and was faced with quickly abandoned legal threats from the BBC for breaking her contract.
+In February 1978, Ford moved to ITN, and briefly faced legal threats from the BBC for breaking her contract.
 Future colleague Reginald Bosanquet said at the time: "I have never been averse to working with ladies ...
-I do not know Anna but I have heard that she is a very competent and professional lady."
-Ford remains fond of his memory, and they formed a good professional relationship.
+I do not know Anna but I have heard that she is a very competent and professional lady", Ford and he formed a good professional relationship.
 Ford began presenting ITV's News at One in March and later the 5:45 pm bulletin, but within two months had become the first female newscaster on News at Ten.

 In 1979, Ford appeared in a skit along with John Cleese and Terry Jones of the Monty Python troupe as part of "The Amnesty International Comedy Gala", a comedy programme performed at Her Majesty's Theatre, Haymarket, London.
 The film version is called "The Secret Policeman's Ball".